Hospitality News & Business Insights by EHL

 • Curated, bespoke itineraries: Brands like Black Tomato design personalized journeys, such as private concerts, literary trails, or vineyard experiences.

-Quiet Luxury and Understated Elegance
+Quiet Luxury and "Hushpitality"

 The era of flashy, conspicuous luxury is fading.
 Travelers are increasingly drawn to the concept of quiet luxury, where the emphasis is on exclusive, authentic experiences over ostentatious displays of wealth.